Designing an e-commerce site

 3.3 High Fidelity Wireframes

 I took my style guide and low fidelity wireframes to create a high fidelity mockup for the user flow of searching and adding an item to the cart.
-As I was building, I realized some of the features such as trending and best sellers weren’t needed and created too much clutter, which took away from the goal of creating a clean and clear website.
+As I was building, I realized some of the features such as trending and best sellers were redundant as the user already has multiple ways of navigating to the product.

 3.4 Brand guidelines